 Why it matters:

-With rising cybercrime and data protection regulations like GDPR, businesses must show they take data security seriously.
+With increasing dependence on the use of data and information for all organizations, rising cybercrime and data protection regulations like GDPR, organizations must show they take data security seriously.
 ISO/IEC 27001 provides a systematic approach to securing information assets.

 Key benefits: